nerwuuus/portfolio-projects/README.md

 ****Projects and reports are stored in separate branches.
 One branch = one project/one report:****
 - program-board-meeting - Excel and Power BI reports.
 - service-activation-tracker - Excel report.
-- alex-the-analyst-bootcamp - SQL, Power BI and Tableau reports.
+- alex-the-analyst-bootcamp - Power BI and Tableau reports.
-- all-activity-reports - Excel report.
+- all-activity-reports - Excel report and some PostgreSQL scripts.